Careers360 Logo

 Methanol (CH3OH)

-• Wood-spirit is another name for it.
+Wood-spirit is another name for it.
 It is a clear liquid with no discernible colour.
 It reaches a temperature of 337 degrees Fahrenheit when it boils.
 It is extremely poisonous.
-Even little doses can cause blindness, and excessive doses can even result in death
+Even little doses can cause blindness, and excessive doses can be very fatal.

 Ethanol (C2H5OH)